Ladder Fall Accident: Discover the duties owed by your employer to ensure your safety when using a ladder at work

 Ladders should not extend for more than 9 metres without flat platforms or landing areas at suitable intervals.

-9) Ladders Must Have A Secure Accident To Prevent A Fall
+9) Ladders Must Have A Secure Handhold To Prevent A Fall

 Ladders should be used in such a way to allow you to always have a secure handhold available.
 If it is not possible to secure a handhold when carrying items on the ladder – the task should be risk assessed to ensure your ladder safety at all times.